Names, Words and Tags

 The deepest meaning of voidness understood in terms of dependent arising, however, is not simply the total absence of any phenomenon existing independently, all by itself, and not dependently on or in relation to something else.
 The deepest understanding of voidness in terms of dependent arising requires, in addition, understanding that the existence of conventional objects can only be posited dependently merely in terms of mental labeling with categories or merely in terms of designation with words.

 However, that does not mean that conventional phenomena do not exist.
 But we can only posit their existence in terms of mere mental labeling alone or mere designation alone.
 They can only be posited as the referent objects of categories labeled on bases for labeling or as the objects signified by words designated on bases for designation.
-As referent objects of categories and words, conventional objects can merely be specified as what are implicitly thrown in the tracks of the conceptual isolates “nothing other than themselves” after the sound of the words “nothing other than themselves” have negated “everything other than themselves.”
+As referent objects of categories and words, conventional objects can merely be specified as what are implicitly thrown in the wake of the mental isolator “nothing other than themselves” after the sound of the words “nothing other than themselves” have negated “everything other than themselves.”

 Further, conventional phenomena do not have self-natures that are established by the power of defining characteristic marks found on the side of the phenomena characterized by them.
 Nevertheless, it is not the case that conventional phenomena lack any defining characteristic marks and consequently they are impossible to distinguish from one another.
-The defining characteristic marks of phenomena can only be posited merely as the referent objects of the category “defining characteristic mark” as an imputation on the conceptual isolate “nothing other than a specific defining characteristic mark” when mentally labeled on a specific basis for labeling.
+The defining characteristic marks of phenomena can only be posited merely as the referent objects of the category “defining characteristic mark” as an imputation on the mental isolator “nothing other than a specific defining characteristic mark” when mentally labeled on a specific basis for labeling.

 The superficial truth about conventional phenomena is that when they appear to those who are not yet Buddhas, they appear to have their existence established by a self-establishing nature, and that appearance of a self-establishing nature is taken to be their actual self-natures by those with unawareness.
 The deepest truth about conventional phenomena, however, is that they are totally devoid of such a self-establishing nature.
 Their voidness means that their conventional existence can only be set in terms of mental labeling alone or in terms of designation alone.
 In this way we can understand voidness in the sense of dependent arising.